awslabs/amazon-timestream-connector-prometheus/README.md

 ### Run with Precompiled Binaries

-The pre-compiled binaries independant on platform will have the name `bootstrap` to align with the `provided.al2023` lambda runtime naming convention.
+The pre-compiled binaries independent of platform will have the name `bootstrap` to align with the `provided.al2023` lambda runtime naming convention.
 Run the precompiled binaries with required arguments `default-database` and `default-table`.

 `./bootstrap --default-database=prometheusDatabase  --default-table=prometheusMetricsTable`